Rachel Scott: Martyrdom

 The circumstances surrounding Scott's death and its relation to her religious beliefs are disputed.
-While Scott's mother made several claims, including that she had offered to be friends to Klebold, that Klebold was romantically interested in her, that Klebold and Harris mocked her for her religious beliefs, and that her daughter was on a "target list.", investigations in the years following the shooting—especially Dave Cullen's findings in his book Columbine—have concluded that Klebold and Harris were not targeting people for their religion, ethnicity, or gender.
-Scott did not know the two boys personally and was in a different academic grade than them.
+While Scott's mother made several claims, including that she had offered to be friends to Klebold, that Klebold was romantically interested in her, that Klebold and Harris mocked her for her religious beliefs, and that her daughter was on a "target list", investigations in the years following the shooting—especially Dave Cullen's findings in his book Columbine—have concluded that Klebold and Harris were not targeting people for their religion, ethnicity, or gender.
+Scott did not know the two boys personally and was in a different academic grade level than them.

 The deaths of both Scott and fellow student and Columbine victim Cassie Bernall were both subsequently described by groups of evangelical Christians as Christian martyrs.
 (Note: The precise circumstances surrounding Scott's death have been called into question.)
 This began during Scott's funeral on April 24, 1999, which was televised.
 At the beginning of the ceremony, Barry Palser, a pastor from an Assemblies of God organization, gave a speech in which he said she was "one who has given [her] life for the Lord Jesus Christ, a modern-day martyr."
 (Note: Palser also told The Washington Post, "We consider her to be a Christian American martyr.")
 Pastor Bruce Porter delivered a sermon later in the service, in which he called Rachel a "warrior" who carried "a torch that was stained by the blood of the martyrs from the very first day of the Church's existence".
 Porter then requested that others pick up the "torch" in Scott's wake.